-Condition: Ehlers-Danlos Syndrome (EDS) is a group of disorders that affect the skin, joints and/or blood vessels.
+Condition: Ehlers-Danlos Syndrome (EDS) is a group of disorders that affect the skin, joints, internal organs and/or blood vessels.

-Background: The actual prevalence of EDS is unknown, because many patients are never diagnosed, particularly if they only have one symptom.
+Background: The actual prevalence of EDS is unknown because many patients are never diagnosed, particularly if they only have one symptom.
 Presentation may be in childhood or later in life when more vascular complaints are identified.

 Risk Factors: EDS is a genetic disorder, which means it is passed from parent to child.
 If a parent has one of the most common types of EDS, there's a 50% chance their child or children will be born with the same EDS gene.

-Physical Exam: In addition to examining skin and joints, the rehab physician/PM&R physician may ask patients to bend and place their hands flat on the floor without bending the knees, or other tests that make up the Beighton Score, to check for hypermobility.
+Physical Exam: In addition to examining skin and joints, the physical medicine and rehabilitation (PM&R) physician (rehab physician) may ask patients to bend and place their hands flat on the floor without bending the knees, or other tests that make up the Beighton Score, to check for hypermobility.
 PMR physicians also can evaluate gait patterns to make appropriate recommendations.
 Other exams may be performed to help identify specific type of EDS.

 Other Resources for Patients and Families: The Ehlers-Danlos National Foundation offers many resources for patients and families, such as support group information and a helpline.